cosfederico/Interfaccia-Tesi/README.md

 }
 ```

 You can have as many wrong answers you want per question, but there can only be one right answer.
 The structure can be repeated.
-For example for a three-question test, your json structure would look like:
+For example, for a three-question poll, your json structure would look like:

 ``` json
 {